AhmetEkmell/YurtOtomasyonu/README.EN.md

 ### Student Tracking

-To use this feature, you must have an Arduino and RC522 RFID card reader.
+To use this feature, you must have an Arduino and RC522 RFID card reader.<br>
 The code to be loaded into Arduino can be found in the VTYS folder under the additional folder.

 ![Student Tracking Tab](Additional/Screenshots/09.PNG)